nucleic-acid/namedropR/README.md

 On conferences, such banners are frequently displayed way too short for the audience to actually comprehend them (and often in a bad resolution).
-Creating them required manually taking a screenshot and placing it on the slide.
+Creating visual citations requires manually taking a screenshot and placing it on the slide.

 `namedropR` helps to generate visual citations conveniently (see below), in high resolution and with a QR code.
 This allows the audience to